-Dr. David M. Hillenbrand is a retired museum and global business executive and an avid art collector.
-Dr. Hillenbrand served as President and Chief Executive Officer of the Carnegie Museums of Pittsburgh from 2005-2011 and again as Interim President and CEO from 2013-2014.
+Dr. David M. Hillenbrand (1947–2019) was a retired museum and global business executive and an avid art collector.
+Dr. Hillenbrand served as President and Chief Executive Officer of the Carnegie Museums of Pittsburgh from 2005–2011 and again as Interim President and CEO from 2013–2014.
 In this role, he oversaw four diverse museums: Carnegie Museum of Art, Carnegie Museum of Natural History, Carnegie Science Center, and The Andy Warhol Museum.
 During Dr. Hillenbrand’s tenure, Carnegie Museums completed its Building the Future capital campaign with $161 million in pledged gifts—$11 million above its goal.
 Museum projects completed during his time include Dinosaurs in Their Time, Highmark SportsWorks®, roboworld™, and the Ailsa Mellon Bruce Galleries of decorative arts.
 Another significant development, which Hillenbrand spearheaded, was the $23 million sale of three acres of land to Carnegie Mellon University that created a much-anticipated economic, cultural, and educational gateway between the museum and university campus.
 Before entering the museum field, Dr. Hillenbrand spent his professional career working for the global chemicals giant, Bayer AG.
 He served in a number of senior management positions during his 27-year career with the company, including serving as president of Bayer Canada.
-Dr. Hillenbrand continues to serve on several corporate boards.
-Dr. Hillenbrand was born in Germany and holds a Ph.D. in Germanics from the University of Washington.
-He has been a part-time resident of Savannah, Georgia, since 2005, and a full-time resident since January 1, 2016.
+Dr. Hillenbrand continued to serve on several corporate boards until his death in 2019.
+Dr. Hillenbrand was born in Germany and held a Ph.D. in Germanics from the University of Washington.
+He was a true friend of the museum in many different ways and he will be sorely missed.

 Originally from Louisville, Kentucky, Josh Keller moved to Savannah in 2002 to pursue his career in the communications business where he serves as Director for a Verizon Wireless retailer and is responsible for 21 locations and 160 employees in Savannah with a territory of coastal Florida, Georgia & South Carolina.
 Josh graduated from Indiana University with a degree in Marketing.
 Josh has served on the boards of the Savannah Children’s Choir.
 Downtown Neighborhood Association and is also on the board of the Historic Savannah.